lhcb/starterkit-lessons/first-analysis-steps/bookkeeping.md

 we want to have in the simulated sample.
 Usually there is only one choice for these, which makes choosing easier.

 Two final steps are versions of `Turbo` (only for Run 2 samples, as discussed in the [previous lesson](run-2-data-flow.html)) and `Stripping`.
-To save the processing time, each of the Run 2 samples is processed via both Turbo and Stripping frameworks, so it is usable for either of two choices.
+In order to make the samples as useful as possible for the largest number of analyses, each of the Run 2 samples is processed via both Turbo and Stripping frameworks, so it is usable for either of two choices.
 Usually, there is only one version of `Turbo`, but there can be multiple versions of the `Stripping`.
 Choose any as long as it contains the word `Flagged`.

 {% callout "Flagged and filtered samples" %}